snugel/cas-offinder/README.md

   CMake build system is used (more informations on http://www.cmake.org).

   First, download CMake here (http://www.cmake.org/cmake/resources/software.html).
-  If you use Ubuntu linux, you can also install it via apt-get.
+  If you use Ubuntu linux, you can also install it via apt-get, `apt-get install cmake`.
-  (apt-get install cmake)

   Checkout the source code of Cas-OFFinder with Git client, or download it manually on github website.

-  In POSIX environment (g++ should be pre-installed), launch terminal and type the following to build Cas-OFFinder:
+  In POSIX environment (`g++` should be pre-installed), launch terminal and type the following to build Cas-OFFinder:

       cmake -G "Unix Makefiles"
       make

-  On Windows (Visual Studio should be pre-installed), launch 'Visual Studio Command Prompt' (You can find it under 'Start menu' - 'Microsoft Visual Studio xxxx' - 'Visual Studio Tools') and type the following (Assuming that the CMake binary is installed in 'C:\Program Files (x86)\CMake 2.8\bin'):
+  On Windows (Visual Studio should be pre-installed), launch 'Visual Studio Command Prompt'.
+  (You can find it under 'Start menu' - 'Microsoft Visual Studio xxxx' - 'Visual Studio Tools'.)
+  Assuming the CMake binary is installed in `C:\Program Files (x86)\CMake 2.8\bin`, type the following:

       "C:\Program Files (x86)\CMake 2.8\bin\cmake.exe" -G "NMake Makefiles"
       nmake